dominion-dev/dominion-ecs-java/README.md

   documentation
 - 🛠️ **_wip_**: this project is still in early stages and the API is not yet complete and not fully implemented, but every part already built comes with unit tests and benchmarks.
-There are currently no releases yet and first release is scheduled for Q1 2022.
+There are currently no releases yet and first release is scheduled for the first quarter of 2022.

 ### Performance